Quantum Information and Probability: from Foundations to Engineering (QIP25)

 Other special sessions are on the recent achievements of Bohmian mechanics (org.
 Scott Glancy), Pilot-wave hydrodynamics: experiments, theory, and foundational implications (org.
 Louis Vervoort), quantum information biology (org.
 Gergory Scholes), and quantum-like modeling (org.
 Andrei Khrennikov).

-Further information about the program, invited speakers, travelling details etc will of course follow - please come back to this place for all relevant information!
+Information about the program, invited speakers, travel details, and more will be updated here.
+Please come back to this place for all relevant information!

 Organizing Committee